japgolly/learning/recursion-blog/02-cata.md

 ### How

-Look at the above definition.
+Look at the definition of `cata` and at the shape/type of the f-algebra.
 There's an interesting note about parametricity.
-The only means it has of producing an `A` is to call `fAlgebra`... which requires an `F[A]`... so how do you put an `A` in the `F[_]` if you can't produce `A`s?
+The only means `cata` has of producing an `A` is to call `fAlgebra`... which requires an `F[A]`... so how does it put an `A` in the `F[_]` to call the function, if it can't produce `A`s otherwise?
-Remember that the hole if `F[_]` represents the recursive case?
+Remember that the hole in `F[_]` represents the recursive case?
-In non-recursive cases (eg. `Nil` in a cons list) the type is a phantom-type, completely unused, or covariant and always `Nothing`.
+In non-recursive cases (eg. `Nil` in a cons list) the type is a phantom-type, completely unused, or covariant and `Nothing`.
 For example:

 ```scala
 case class Eg[T](int: Int)